 Preventative action is best.
 Whenever you can see mold or smell mold odors, simply assume there is a problem and take measures to reduce the presence of mold in your home.

-If you still feel as though you would like to test for mold, or would like more informality regarding testing, please see the Michigan Department of Environmental Quality's Listing of Air Quality Consultants for assistance.
+If you still feel as though you would like to test for mold, or would like more informality regarding testing, please see the Michigan Department of Environmental, Great Lakes and Energy's Clean Air Consultant Directory for assistance.